Mobile, Alabama: Museums

 The History Museum of Mobile showcases centuries of local history in the Old City Hall.
 The Phoenix Fire Museum in the restored Phoenix Volunteer Fire Company Number 6 building covers fire companies dating to 1838.
 The Mobile Police Department Museum chronicles the history of the city's law enforcement.
 The Mobile Medical Museum in the French colonial-style Vincent-Doan House chronicles the history of medicine in the city.
 The Mobile Carnival Museum houses the city's Mardi Gras history and memorabilia.

-The Bragg-Mitchell Mansion (1855), Richards DAR House (1860), and the Condé-Charlotte House (1822) are antebellum house museums.
-The Oakleigh Historic Complex are three house museums that portray the daily lives of enslaved, working class, and upper class people during the 19th century.
+The Bragg-Mitchell Mansion (1855), Richards DAR House (1860), and Condé-Charlotte House (1822) are antebellum house museums.
+The Oakleigh Historic Complex are three house museums that portray the daily lives of enslaved, working class, and upper-class people during the 19th century.

 The Gulf Coast Exploreum Science Center is a non-profit science center located in downtown.
 The Dauphin Island Sea Lab is located south of the city, on Dauphin Island near the mouth of Mobile Bay.
 On the University of South Alabama campus is the USA Archaeology Museum hosting artifacts from throughout the Gulf Coast region.
 Airbus has an aerospace museum named Flightworks.
 In the old Press-Register building, there is the Alabama Contemporary Art Center, which contains artworks by living artists.